 We went before it got touristy (luckily we did the same in Cambodia).
 I hope it still retains its charm.
 Getting up early to see the monks collect alms, watching the sun set over what seems like hundreds of miles of temples, and spending time with very friendly locals.
 You do need to offset that against a truly oppressive political regime.

-The first off the beaten track place I went in South America 20 years ago, I am sure it has changed so we are going back this year to take a look.
+The first off the beaten track place I went in South America 20 years ago.
 It was a lifetime highlight, cycling from La Paz down the death road to Coroico, seeing a black jaguar swimming across the amazon while I was in the rainforest, freezing my butt off at 4,800m while being amazed by the salt plains in Uyuni, and horse riding in the footsteps of the Sundance kid in Tupiza.
 Often overlooked for neighbouring Peru, I would take Bolivia every time, even when I remember the 24 hours I spent lying on the bathroom floor in La Paz with altitude sickness barfing into a less than clean loo.
-(No photos as I went in the olden times when we had Kodak film and printed them out)
+I recently revisited with the husband, and there were a lot more tourists but it was still amazing

 Tbilisi is a trip, great food (Khinkhali and kachapuri) and some terrific architecture.
 But the joys of Georgia can be found out of town.
 Apparently it has changed since I went and there are now some posh hotels, but I have amazing memories of hiking in the Kazbeg and loving the locals in their skodas.
 I also enjoyed David gareji – the ancient monastery.
 It’s safe, friendly and stunning.